Tel : 07401 088 868 E-Mail : jgmcontracts@gmail.com

 Damp Problems

-Introduction to Damp Problems. don’t do Damp Surveys or investigate Damp patches around chimneys or any other Condensation problems.
+don’t do Damp Surveys or investigate Damp patches around chimneys or any other Condensation problems.
 I would however recommend educating yourself about damp problems before drawing up a remedial work schedule.
 The information here is here to help you increase your awareness of conditions in badly ventilated houses with rubber sealed air tight windows.

 In my experience the most common type of Damp Problem I see is “Condensation”.
 Which often begins with a call from someone telling me they “have a leak”, even though its “cause” doesn’t make much sense.